acerolatz/Acerola/README.md

   <img style='max-width: 720px' src="github/images/todo.webp" width="49%" alt="Academy Image 2" />
 </div>

+# Support the Project

+Acerola is free to use.

+If you’d like to help cover server costs, donations are welcome.
+Details are available in the app’s menu.

 # Usability

 The interface is entirely in English and designed to be intuitive.
-If you’ve used mobile apps before, you’ll find it easy to navigate.
+You’ll find it easy to navigate.
 Screenshots are included below for reference.

 <img src="github/images/home.webp" style='max-width: 720px' />